FOREX-Dollar dips before US jobs data; eyes on Italy's vote

 "I don't think we need to overcomplicate things today.
 You have the Friday factor, there is always a degree of reserve before payrolls.
 It does also feel as if liquidity is already falling ahead of the end of the year.
 Some people may be sitting back and waiting for January."

-In morning trade in Europe, the dollar index dipped 0.1 percent to 100.86, down 0.6 percent for the week.
-It was marginally higher against the euro while pulling back from Thursday's 9-1/2-month highs of 114.83 yen.
+In early trade in Europe, the dollar index dipped 0.2 percent to 100.86, down 0.6 percent for the week.
+It was roughly steady against the euro while pulling back from Thursday's 9 1/2-month highs of 114.83 yen.

 The logic behind the dollar's gains has been broadly about another rise in U.S. Federal Reserve interest rates later this month raising the premium for holding dollars.